House GOP Campaign Arm Says It Was Hacked During The 2018 Election Cycle

 It wasn't immediately clear who might be responsible for the cyberattack, but news followed months of increased preparations by the government to defend against foreign influence in America's democracy.

+Earlier this year, the DCCC and the NRCC tried to negotiate a truce in which neither side would use any hacked material in attack ads and other strategic decisions, but talks eventually broke down.

-Defense, law enforcement and intelligence officials say they've stepped up their efforts since Russia attacked the 2016 presidential election.
+Defense, law enforcement and intelligence officials, however, say they've stepped up their efforts since Russia attacked the 2016 presidential election.

 Still, the threat from Russian and other foreign interference continued, officials say, including through the midterms.